• Skip to primary navigation

 Marina Alteza

 Writer and globe wanderer, who's interests not only take her to distant corners of the world, but also to undiscovered regions of her inner Self.
-Proponent of the practice of mindfulness, self-compassion, and gratitude, the trifecta of healing and being, to transform her relationship with daily life challenges.
+Marina is a student and facilitator of A Course in Miracles (ACIM).
+She practices forgiveness and gratitude to transform her relationship with herself and others.

 Other Articles by Author